Henryjiepanli/Uncertainty-aware-Network/README.md

 # Uncertainty-aware-Network
-Uncertainty-aware Network for building extraction
+Codes for 《Uncertainty-Aware Network for Building Extraction from High-Resolution Remote Sensing Images》